 Without a doubt, the history I have learned in the past 12 years far exceeds what I learned during my many years in school.
 Why?
 What was history lacking?

-It sounds so simple, yet it can be so difficult.
+It sounds so simple, yet it can be so difficult to achieve.
 A textbook struggles to convey the real-life stories that when woven together create the history of mankind.

-In our homeschool, history is encountered through living books.
+In our homeschool, we encounter history through living books.
 I want books that tell us the personal side of history and show the interconnectedness of it all.

 So I’m excited to share some living history books from Candlewick Press you’ll be delighted to add to your homeschool library.
 Why read from a boring textbook when history can be so exciting?